This morning, continue your exploration of Hanoi, Vietnam’s charming capital today. After breakfast, depart for a visit to the Temple of Literature

 which displays a vast and wonderful collection of art and sculpture, ancient stone carvings, Buddhist statues and contemporary artworks.

-End your Essential Vietnam Tour with deep insights into Vietnam cultures and its people.
+End your Essential Vietnam Tour with deep insights into Vietnam's colourful cultures and its people.
 The remainder of the day is at leisure until your guide and driver transfer you to the Noi Bai Airport for the onward flight.